artichoke/playground/README.md

 please file one before beginning to work on a PR.
 [Good first issues are labeled `E-easy`][e-easy].

-### Discussion

-If you'd like to engage in a discussion outside of GitHub, you can [join Artichoke's public Discord server][discord].

 [artichoke-repo]: https://github.com/artichoke/artichoke
 [playground]: https://artichoke.run
 [playground-repo]: https://github.com/artichoke/playground